fbpx

 The metabolic fingerprints developed for this evaluation are based on 16,880 daily records of GPP and ER from 2014-15 to 2020-21, one of the largest riverine metabolic datasets available in the world.

 We expect the metabolic regime for each Selected Area to be context dependent, varying according to the magnitude of biotic and abiotic drivers at each location.
-Armed with seven years of stream metabolism data, the fingerprints below are representative of the dominant metabolic patterns at each area.
+Armed with nine years of stream metabolism data, the fingerprints below are representative of the dominant metabolic patterns at each area.
 These visualisations can serve to compare and contrast future annual and flow-event-specific metabolic responses, including whether they fall inside or outside the envelope of typical conditions or predicted responses for each catchment.

 The 2014–20 metabolic fingerprints for Selected Areas overlaid with the 2020–21 metabolic data points are below; excluding the Gwydir River, for which there are no data prior to 2020.
 Using the 10% kernel density region, this analysis indicates the following: